Skip to content

 Dutch dance world back on stage in September with these performances

-From small dance schools to big dance companies, the Dutch dance world is daring to expose itself on a stage again.
+From small dance schools to large dance companies, the Dutch dance world is daring to expose itself on a stage again.
 Dance lovers can get back into the studios or theatres, or both, thanks to protocols, and bookings are being made enthusiastically as many performances are already sold out.
 After all, nothing beats dance art in the flesh.
 In the words of dance dramaturge Jochem Naafs: 'If you...

 Retrospect Opera presents Fête Galante by unjustly forgotten Ethel Smyth - Buy that CD!